 TIE Fighter proper makes up the first eight mission sets, and it’s pretty excellent all around.
 You have all the engine advancements detailed above, plus the different strategy of fighting sans-shields, plus the fact that so few titles in LucasArts’ significant Star Wars arsenal let you play as the Imperials.
 As said, you don’t quite get the experience of being deliciously evil, and attacks against Rebels or pirates are basic military ops against bases or capital ships (much like X-Wing).
 I’m sure terrible things happen to those stowaway Rebels you capture, but you don’t do them – you’re just a soldier following orders.

-TIE Fighter alone would probably pull a higher score than X-Wing for these facts, but TIE Fighter 95 includes two expansion packs that make up nearly half of 95’s content.
+TIE Fighter alone would probably pull a higher score than X-Wing for these facts, but this version includes two expansion packs that make up nearly half of its content.
 These stray into territory that I wasn’t interested in, and offers challenges that felt at odds to what was great about TIE Fighter and X-Wing.

 Story-wise, the expansions (Defender of the Empire and a new one exclusive to the Collector’s edition) build upon the treachery introduced in the original campaigns.
 Admiral Zaarin is out to overthrow the Emperor, and he’s out stealing the best technology the Empire has to offer to do it.
 This culminated in flying an intentionally-overpowered prototype (the TIE Defender) in the last two missions of the original TIE Fighter.
 It also meant that Totally Games had painted themselves into a corner for the expansions.
 They weren’t willing to give out the best ship and then take it away again.